Cranfills Gap

 Just down the street on the same side was the First Security State Bank whose president was Chris Rohne, my father's cousin.
 It was first chartered in 1910 as the First Guaranty State Bank of Cranfills Gap.
 It has since built a new building across the street.
 Across the street on the same side of 3rd Street used to be a garage owned by my grandfather, Ed Johnson, my uncle Herman Reesing and my dad.
 Here they worked on combines, thrashing machines, and steam engines.
 Since it was a big building it was rented out during the 1930's to show silent films complete with live piano music on a regular basis.
 This was before the cinema was built.
 Occasionally it was also rented to a medicine show.
 The feed mill across the street from the bank had all the expected items.
 South of the feed store on the next block was Witte's Hardware store and the larger grocery store and combination gas station.
 This corner store in the 1920's had been a gas station for early autos with a blacksmith shop which my grandfather, Pete Christenson, owned was in the rear for the continued use of horses .
 Besides shoeing horses he also had a couple of thrashing machines that he rented and operated during the wheat and oats harvest seasons.
 Across the Highway 22 from the grocery is a garage in which local cars, trucks and tractors were repaired.
 Another limestone faced gas station existed on the other corner of the main intersection.
 This also became a domino parlor at one time.
 Somewhere in town I remember there being a barbershop.
 The barber, Bernt Bertelson, at that time was about 70 years old and had dyed black hair that looked very peculiar to me as a child.
 It seemed to be another center of local gossip for the men of the community.

 Entertainment came in various forms.
 In the location of the new bank was a building that was a domino parlor which had various locations in town.
 Here the local men folk played games during the heat of the day but in the evenings they would play croquet in vacant lots.
 Next to the present Post Office, which had been the Bronstad Store, was an empty lot that had been turned into a professional croquet court with concrete perimeters and 1/2" steel wickets.
 In another empty lot on the opposite side of the street behind the hardware store was another similarly laid out court for the competition.
-This one had lights making it possible to play all night.
-The games were very heated and probably were used to lay small wagers.
-The courts no longer exit and the lots have returned to the earlier weed patches they were.
-Vacant lots were used also for religious revival meetings and intinerent roller rinks under tents.
-Occassionally someone would invite several families over to there house for "A Singing".
-Folks would gather around a piano and sing songs such as hymns and other old standards.
-The community also had a concert band.
-Several of my relatives were members including Jake Christenson, Mangus Rohne, Bernhardt Rohne, and Freddie Bertelson.

 A couple of block west at the intersection with FR 219 was location of the Cranfills Gap Cotton Gin operated by A. C. Grimland.
 It was a co-op gin for the local farmers.
 Here they brought the cotton by horse or tractor from local fields.
 The building has long since been torn down and presently houses a wrecking yard of antique tractors.
 Just south of the gin was the switch board for the local phone company.
 The Cranfills Gap Phone Company set up in 1906 was the most antique hand-crank magneto type with five to ten families hooked to a single line.
 Each family had a separate ring such as one long and two short rings and everyone on the party-line knew exactly what was going on in every family.
 Dating was quite an experience since everyone frequently listened in on the conversations.
-In 1971 it was sold to the Clifton Telephone Company which updated the equipment to rotory dial phones.
+In 1971 it was sold to the Clifton Telephone Company which updated the equipment to rotary dial phones.

-Cranfills Gap eastside
+Cranfills Gap eastside Cranfills gap

-The school holds all grades in two buldings and sit on a hillside on the other side of the creek that runs through the community.
+The school holds all grades in two buildings and sit on a hillside on the other side of the creek that runs through the community.
 The community was one of several in Texas that were identified as a losing population by the Dallas Morning News in 1999.
 Along with population it has also lost a very vital way of life.
 Many of the present residents are retired or commuting long distances for work.
 Farming in the area has changed with the consolidation of land holdings.
 Where there were 15 to 20 family farms north of the Gap now there is one large ranch.
 These are usually owned by folks who live in the Dallas/Fort Worth area and have little to do with the local community.
 Some of the farms have been turned into hunter sanctuaries for trophy deer and elk.
 One such farm near the Rock Church has high wire fences and security cameras monitoring the perimeters.

 National notoriety for the town came in a November, 1970 visit by Charles Kuralt, the Columbia Broadcasting System television commentator, for his series The Man on the Go.
 They filmed the District Championship Football game between Iredell community high school and the Gap.
 Since these are small districts they came up with a unique form of football based on a Six-man football team.